Test It Where It’s Easy

-the reason i mention the pain? well, it goes back to the driving premise. remember, tests & testability are first-class citizens in design. when you’re a noob, this feels hard. it gets much easier, but you have to play through for a while to get the pieces put together correctly.
+Remember, tests & testability are first-class citizens in design.
+When you’re a noob, this feels hard.
+It gets much easier, but you have to play through for a while to get the pieces put together correctly.